-If we were in a situation where shooting mortality was fully compensatory to natural mortality, the FR strategy would be counter-productive.
-However, since the studied Ruddy duck populations are expanding, it seemed that the postbreeding culling strategy still provided some results to control such populations.
-However, the analysis of the year-to-year variability of recruitment rate demonstrates that the prebreeding strategy strongly buffered the recruitment and maintained it to a low level every single year, whereas recruitment rate of the postbreeding strategy was highly variable.
-This might be because culling future breeders ensured to avoid the production of potential recruits whereas the postbreeding culling strategy could not prevent and dampen exceptional reproduction events.
-The postbreeding strategy is also affected by the highly variable detectability of immatures, as these individuals spread over many reproduction habitats with variable accessibility to observers/shooters, whereas the prebreeding strategy targeted individuals that were more easily localized because they usually gathered in open water on a limited number of wintering spots (Johnsgard & Carbonell, 1996).
+For more or less comparable culling efforts, the GB strategy proved much more effective.
+This does not mean however, that the FR strategy was not so.
+On the contrary, it proved rather efficient, in a first time for stopping both the population increase and range expansion, and in second time to trigger a significant population decline by slightly increasing culling pressure.
+Thus when winter culling is not possible (which was the case in FR during winter), culling during breeding is effective for stopping or reversing populations increases in such species.
+The breeding culling strategy is also affected by the highly variable detectability of immatures, as these individuals colonise new ponds.
+The winter culling strategy do not face such problem because of the habit of Ruddy ducks to gather in a limited number of sites during winter (Johnsgard & Carbonell, 1996).

 The response of the two Ruddy duck populations to culling pressure demonstrates the necessity to account for the culling season to produce proper predictions.
-Predicting the impact of a harvest pressure on a waterfowl population is then not only a question about how big is the harvest effort, but also mostly when this effort occurs within a year (Kokko et al., 1998).
-More generally, disentangling role of adult survival from that of recruitment rate brings capital information to understand the process of harvest on population dynamics and brings key knowledge to improve the conservation of hunted species or the control of invasive species.
+Predicting the impact of a harvest pressure on a waterfowl population is then not only a question about how big is the harvesting effort, but also when harvesting occurs (Kokko et al., 1998).
+Counterintuitively, our results suggest that harvesting waterfowl during breeding has far less impact on population growth rate than harvesting during winter.
+As a result, a target for effective management of harvested waterfowl should be earlier onsets and endings of breeding seasons.

-4.3 Implication for waterfowl management
+4.3 Management implications

-One major implication of our study concerns the timing of harvesting for limiting the impact on populations growth rate.
-As expected, our results show that the persistence of waterfowl populations should profit from earlier openings and closings of the hunting seasons (see above).
+One major implication of our study concerns the timing of harvesting for limiting its impact on populations growth rate.
+Counterintuitively, our results show that the persistence of waterfowl populations should benefit from earlier openings and closings of the hunting seasons (see above).